 First time writers need all the help they can get with narrating their story and this is where we reach out to a publisher.
 A publisher can be your mentor, friend and harshest critic.
 For writers in Texas, the choice is unlimited and that can be daunting.

-We want to help streamline the process and that’s why we have chosen the 21 top book publishing companies in Texas.
+We want to help streamline the process and that’s why we have chosen the 21 top book publishing houses in Texas.
 Fiction, non-fiction writers can take their pick from traditional, modern and self-publishing companies.